sgravrock/jasmine-studio/ARCHITECTURE.md

 switch between versions of Node.
 In a coommand line application that could be handled by `execvp`, running `which node`, or other mechanisms that rely on the `PATH` environment variable.
 But that won't work because GUI applications don't inherit the user's shell environment.
-So it's necessary to ask the user.
+So it's necessary to get it some other way.
+One option is to simply ask the user for the path to Node.
+But in many cases the user's test suite is also going to depend on elements of `PATH` that are present in the user's shell environment but not ina GUI application.
+So it makes sense to simply ask for `PATH` and assume that `node` is in it.

 The three Jasmine-related properties can be reduced to one: the path to the project root directory.
 That won't work in valid but unusual setups such as multi-project monorepos and config files in nonstandard locations, but it's probably fine to ignore those for the foreseeable future.

-That leaves two pieces of information needed: the project root dir and the path to Node.
+That leaves two pieces of information needed: the project root dir and `PATH`.
 Jasmine Studio should interactively prompt for both of those at startup.
-A command line launcher that takes a project root dir (or assumes the current working dir), finds Node via `PATH`, and invokes Jasmine Studio might also be a nice addition.

 That suggests a startup sequence like this:

 1. AppDelegate opens a project setup window.
-2. Project setup window gives the user a chance to enter the project base dir and Node path.
+2. Project setup window gives the user a chance to enter the project base dir and PATH.
 3. When the user clicks OK, the paths are validated.
 If correct, the setup window is closed and the main window is opened.

+A command line launcher that takes a project root dir (or assumes the current working dir), and passes that plus its environment to Jasmine Studio would be a nice addition.
+It would effectively provide zero-configuration launch:
+If running `jasmine` in a given directory works, so would running `jasmine-studio`.

 ## Runner UI structure